jerdog/devex-and-devops-success-revealHugo/content/_index.md

 {.r-stretch}

 {{% note %}}
-I go through all of that to illustrate how the overall Developer Experience with software development has improved over time, leading to where we sit with IDEs now.
+I go through all of that to illustrate how the overall Developer Experience with software development has evolved over time, leading to where we sit with IDEs now.
 Things we didn't know we would want back in the 1960s are now commonplace and the expeected norm now in the 2020s.
 {{% /note %}}

 ---